Bea watched anxiously from the hill as the handsome hero fought his way into the thorns, trying to reach the castle where the heroine lay sleeping.

 “The Book needs to be signed in.”

 “Ah.
 Right.
 Of course.”
-Bea said, smiling madly.
+Bea answered, smiling madly.
 “Everything’s here, safe and sound, no need to worry about that.”
-She realised her voice sounded too high, and coughed.
+She realised her voice sounded too high and coughed.

 “Worry about what?” the Indexer asked over her clipboard.